WICG/handwriting-recognition/explainer.md

 **Cost of fingerprinting**: the fingerprinting solution need to craft and curate a set of handwriting drawings (adversarial samples) to exploit differences across models.
 The cost of generating these samples may be high, but it's safe to assume a motivated party can obtain such samples.

 ### Language Handling

-For querying for language support, the implementation should return a `canonicalLanguageTag` that best explains the underlying recognition model.
-For example, if the implementation only has a generic English language model, it should return "en", even if this model works for its language variants (e.g. en-US).
-If the implementation has fine-tuned English models for "en-US", it should return "en-US".

 Web developers may provide subtags (e.g. region and script).
 The implementation should interpret them, and choose fallbacks if necessary.
 In general:

 * If the provided language tag doesn't match any recognizer, remove the last subtag until there is a match.
 For example, `"zh-Hans-CN"` -> `"zh-Hans"` -> `"zh"`.
-* If the browser can't match any recognizer (after the above fallbacks), `createHandwritingRecognizer` method throws an Error.
+* If the browser can't match any recognizer (after the above fallbacks), `createHandwritingRecognizer` rejects with an Error.

-If language model options aren't provided, this implementation should try to pick a model based on `navigator.languages` or user's input methods.
-If this fails to match any recognizer, `createHandwritingRecognizer` method throws an Error.
+If language model constraints aren't provided, this implementation should try to pick a model based on `navigator.languages`.
+If this fails to match any recognizer, `createHandwritingRecognizer` rejects with an Error.

 ### Model Constraints vs. Model Identifier
-In the current design, `createHandwritingRecognizer` takes model constraints, and let the browser to determine the exact recognition models being used.
+In the current design, we use model constraints and let the browser to determine the exact recognition models.

 This offload some work for Web developers.
 Developers don't have to write logics to pick a specific model (e.g. parse language tags, decide fallbacks, etc.) from a list of supported models.

 At early design stages, we are unsure if requiring web applications to explicitly pick a model is ergonomic.
 We'd need developer feedbacks to better decide this.

-The current API design allows `canonicalLanguageTag` to act as a model identifier.
+The current design has room for a `modelIdentifier` field in the future.
 It works similarly to Web Speech Synthesis API, where the web application explicitly chooses a voice.

-Websites can pass the returned `canonicalLanguageTag` to `createHandwritingRecognizer`, and the recognizer will pick an exact model based on it.
+* `queryHandwritingRecognizer` can return `modelIdentifier` for given constraints.
+* `createHandwritingRecognizer` can look for `modelIdentifier`, and create the exact model.

+Note, model identifier is a fingerprint surface, because it could expose implementation or platform specific details (e.g. identifiers on Window differs from macOS ones).

 ### Interoperability